- Press & News

 According to G&D’s philosophy, the system is completely compatible with the DVICenter and ControlCenter-Digital series as well as their components for the connection of computers and workplaces.
-There will also be more variants: The systems is available in five sizes from 16 up to 80 ports.
-All variants provide dynamic ports, which can be used either as input or output.
-For the first release, the ports are based on CAT cables.
-However, fiber systems and mixed variants will follow soon.
+Significantly more expansion stages are offered.
+These follow the DynamicPort concept and can therefore be used variably as inputs or outputs.
+To archive the most flexibility, the systems are available as CAT and fiber variants as well as mix variants.

 Another difference to the DVICenter is the performance of the new system.
 While the range for the actual signal transmission is identical, the system management provides more resources for an extensive database management.
 This especially meets the trend towards ever-increasing systems: For distributed installations, which interconnect many computers and workstations via cascade structures or using the KVM Matrix Grid™, the necessary database can be better managed.
 Just as is the case with the modular ControlCenter-Digital, the new name refers to the system’s performance class.

 The ControlCenter-Compact includes the same functions as the other well-known G&D matrix systems.
 Of course, it also offers such popular features as the intuitive CrossDisplay-Switching, the Push-Get function for the optimal connection of video walls and the possibility of external system control.